GSA/digitalgov.gov/content/resources/spanish-language-style-guide-glossaries-frequently-mistranslated-english-terms.md

 _Hoja de datos, planilla de datos_

 **Federal government** &#91;n&#93;:<br />
-_Gobierno federal, estatal, y/o local (Gobierno in Spanish should be capitalized, but not federal, estatal o local).
+_Gobierno federal, estatal, y/o local (Gobierno in Spanish should be capitalized, but not federal, estatal, o local).
 See the [Diccionario Panhispánico de Dudas][62cd705e] online.
 Write the term **gobierno** in the search box for capitalization rules of this word._

-  [&#91;]62cd705e]: http://www.rae.es/recursos/diccionarios/dpd "Pan-Hispanic Dictionary of Doubts"
+  [62cd705e]: http://www.rae.es/recursos/diccionarios/dpd "Pan-Hispanic Dictionary of Doubts"

 **File** &#91;v&#93; (as in: to file taxes, file a story, etc.):<br />
 _Declarar, presentar.
 The word file has many meanings; depending on use, the example only pertains to the use described._